hexian000/kcptun-libev/README.md

 Let's explain some fields in server.json/peer.json:
 - The client side "listen" TCP ports and send data to "udp_connect".
 - The server side receive data from "udp_bind" and forward the connections to "connect".
-- Set a password is strongly suggested when using in public networks.
+- Set a password or PSK is strongly suggested when using in public networks.
 - Log level: 0-6, the default is 2 (INFO)

 ## Credits